apache/shardingsphere/document/en/content/manual/sharding-proxy/docker.md

 ## FAQ

-Q: I/O exception (java.io.IOException) caught when processing request to {}->unix://localhost:80: Connection refused?
+Q1: I/O exception (java.io.IOException) caught when processing request to {}->unix://localhost:80: Connection refused?

 A: Please make sure docker is running before you build or run.

+Q2：Can't connect to database when starting the container？

+A：Please make sure /${your_work_dir}/conf/sharding-config.yaml's mysql database ip can be accessed by docker container.